allenai/atlantes/ais/src/atlantes/human_annotation/readme.md

       -note: not all subpaths have activity labels after downsampling so see the upsample_human_annotations.py script for details
    - Optionally add machine annotate non fishing vessel tracks of known type
    - Exclude tracks in projects we have flagged in HA as needing to be excluded
-   - Advisised to run on a bigger machine
+   - Advised to run on a bigger machine
-   - The ouput will be placed on gcp in the 'ais-track-data' bucket in the {year}/labels:
+   - The output will be placed on gcp in the 'ais-track-data' bucket in the {year}/labels:
       - a csv to load an End of Sequence Activity Dataset

 _Note_: If prod-b is active, then you'll need to ask Hunter or Josh to copy the annotation projects from prod-a over to prod-b.
 Here's the command they need to run: